Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/thomsonreuters/ema/examples/training/consumer/series400/example450__MarketPrice__QueryServiceDiscovery/ReadMe.txt

 including:
 -username machine ID to perform authorization with the token service (mandatory).
 -password password to perform authorization with the token service (mandatory).
--clientId client ID for application making the request to EDP token service, also known as AppKey generated using an AppGenerator (mandatory).
+-clientId client ID for application making the request to Refinitiv Data Platform token service, also known as AppKey generated using an AppGenerator (mandatory).
 You can generate and manage client IDs at the following URL: https://emea1.apps.cp.thomsonreuters.com/apps/AppkeyGenerator (you need an Eikon login to access this page).
 -takeExclusiveSignOnControl <true/false> the exclusive sign on control to force sign-out for the same credentials(optional).
--location location to get an endpoint from EDP-RT service discovery.
+-location location to get an endpoint from Refinitiv Data Platform service discovery.
 Now, it is either "us-east" by default or "eu-west" (optional).
 -keyfile keystore file for creating an encrypted connection (mandatory).
 -keypasswd keystore password for creating an encrypted connection (mandatory).
-Note: please refer to README.md of ESDK Java for generating a keystore file.
+Note: please refer to README.md of RTSDK Java for generating a keystore file.

 Optional RIC item name parameters.
 -itemName Request item name (optional).
 The default item name is IBM.N.